 You can work with pipelines like an administrator can, except that you cannot work with restricted endpoints or variables.

 If you run a pipeline that uses restricted endpoints or variables, the pipeline only runs up to the task that uses the restricted resource.
-Then, it stops.
-You must then get approval for the pipeline task, and have an administrator resume the pipeline.
+Then, it stops, and a vRealize Automation Code Stream administrator or project administrator must resume the pipeline.

 If you have the User role